Tweet

 So what to look for in a term life insurance?
 There are two features you should keep in mind when choosing term life insurance.

-2. Guranteed renewability – Second, you should buy a policy with guaranteed renewability.
-Just like I recommended non-cancellable and guranteed renewable disability insurance policy in a previous post, you should buy an insurance with guaranteed renewability because you don’t want to have the policy be cancelled due to poor health.
-This might cost you a bit more, but it’s worth it.
+- Guranteed renewability – Second, you should buy a policy with guaranteed renewability.
+Just like I recommended “non-cancellable” disability insurance policy in a previous post, you should buy an insurance with guaranteed renewability because you don’t want to have the policy be cancelled due to poor health.
+This might cost you a bit more, but it’s probably worth it.

 As for where you can buy life insurance, I would recommend doing a google search and shopping around for the best rates.
-I just googled “term life insurance quote” and got multiple search results: Geico.com, Metlife.com, term4sale.com, intelliquote.com, selectquote.com, etc. Just make sure you pay attention to the two features I just talked about.
+I just googled “term life insurance quote” and got multiple hits at Geico.com, Metlife.com, term4sale.com, intelliquote.com, selectquote.com, etc. Just make sure you pay attention to the two features i just talked about.

 One more word about life insurance.
 Your life insurance needs will most likely change over the years.
-Remember, life insurance protects against the loss your income over a period of time and the financial liabilities that will remain if you pass on.
+Remember, life insurance protects against the loss your income over a period of time and/or the financial liabilities that will remain if you pass on.
 By the time you retire, your life insurance needs should decrease.
 Why?
 Hopefully the reason will be that you have a high net worth.
-Remember, net worth is assets minus liabilities (debts).
-By the time you retire, you should have accumulated enough assets and paid off most, if not all, of your debts including mortgage and your kid’s college tuition.
-And if your assets are pretty liquid, they can substitute for insurance coverage.
+Remember net worth is assets minus liabilities/debts.
+If your assets are pretty liquid, they can substitute for insurance coverage.
+Also raising your net worth should be the fact that you should have less liability to cover – no more mortgage and college tuition.
+Hopefully you will have paid off your mortgage and your kids’ college tuitions by the time you retire.

 Open Me for Take-Home Points